ygemici/osz/docs/services.md

 Net
 ---

 Service that is responsible for handling interfaces and routes, and all other networking stuff.
+You can disable networking with the boot parameter `networking=false`.

 Typical functions: connect(), accept(), bind(), listen().